ProfessorKazarinoff/gradeconversion/README.md

 ## Running the Script

-Assumes you have the Anaconda distribution of Python installed and are working from the Anaconda Prompt and are currently in the  ```gradeconversion directory```
+Assumes you have the [Anaconda distribution of Python](https://www.anaconda.com/download/) installed and are working from the Anaconda Prompt and are currently in the  ```gradeconversion``` directory.

 ```
 $ conda activate gradeconversion
-(gradeconversion)$ python run.pyu
+(gradeconversion)$ python run.py
 ```